- Public Health England

 - Last updated:

-Six major respiratory viruses reported from PHE and NHS laboratories (SGSS) in England and Wales between weeks 01/2004 and 49/2016
+Six major respiratory viruses reported from PHE and NHS laboratories (SGSS) in England and Wales between week 01 of 2007 and week 32 of 2017

 This file may not be suitable for users of assistive technology.
 Request an accessible format.